 Try adding white borders to your photos before printing.
 It’s a easy way to “matte” your photos without have to actually do it with paper.
 I’ve also seen a lot of people use the Collect app (iOS) to print their photos and it makes their photos look like 3×4 polaroids.
 The app even allows you to add journaling to the white portion of the card before saving it.

-5. Consider using some of the same cards for multiple pockets
+5. Use the same card for multiple pockets

 I just discovered this method of photo pocket page scrapbooking from a great inspiration and resource, Meagan Johnson.
 She is on the Becky Higgins Digital Design Team 2018 and her Project Life App layouts are beautiful!
-You could use this method with the physical kits too – not you have a reason to use all those duplicate cards!
-She also participated in my Lead Your Best Creative Life series for March 2018 – read it here!
+You could use this method with the physical kits too – now you have a reason to use all those duplicate cards that come in each Project Life Scrapbook Kit!
+(Love Meagan’s layout as much as I do?
+She participated in my Lead Your Best Creative Life series for March 2018 – read it here!)

 For a consistent look, ease of figuring out your layouts, and a clean style try to use the same photo pocket pages in your album.
 It will be much easier to plan your layouts and also know the directions of your photos.
 Sometimes if you include too many different pocket style pages, planning how your photos will be printed and look the best becomes frustrating.
 If you are really itching to get in some different layouts, consider adding the smaller Project Life inserts like the 6×12 design, 8.5×11, or other sizes.